Data-aided Underwater Acoustic Ray Propagation Modeling: Simulation Studies

 \subsection{Near-field acoustic field prediction}

 We next consider an acoustic field prediction application within an AOI from a less distant source assuming that the channel geometry is known.
 Acoustic measurements are collected along a zig-zag trajectory within AOI using a profiling float.
-Since some of the environmental parameters (e.g. seabed properties) are unknown, we cannot employ conventional propagation models for field prediction.
+Since some of the environmental parameters (e.g. seabed properties) are unknown, we cannot employ physics-based propagation models for field prediction.
 We can, however, use the spherical wave RBNN from Section~\ref{sec:sph_with_geo} with the knowledge of channel geometry.
 We can calculate the nominal arrival ray directions $\boldsymbol{\theta}'$, $\boldsymbol{\psi}'$ and propagation distances $\boldsymbol{d}'$ prior to the training.
-This significantly improves the training effectiveness and accuracy.
+This significantly reduces the training time and improves prediction accuracy.

 For this application, we use a simple spherical wave RBNN model based on~\eqref{eq:sph_amplitude}, without the RCNN layer.
 The overall effect of the reflections and absorption is modeled with a set of trainable parameters $\boldsymbol{A}$, associated with the set of rays.
-To model geometrical measurement errors, we also add error parameters for nominal direction and propagation distances.
+To model geometrical measurement errors, we also add error parameters for nominal direction and propagation distance.
 The set of trainable parameters therefore is:

+We use \eqref{eq: spherical_loss_func} as the loss function to train the trainable parameters and set $\eta$ in \eqref{eq: spherical_loss_func} to 0 as we do not have RCNN as part of the network.

 The setup of the simulated environment is shown in Fig.~\ref{fig:sph_schemetic} and summarized in Table~\ref{tab:near_field_setup}.
 A profiling float performs 2 profiles across a 50~m $\times$ 28~m AOI at a distance of 100~m from a 5~kHz source deployed at a depth of 15~m to collect 167 acoustic field measurements.
+We use the Pekeris ray model~\cite{mandar_pekeris} to generate synthetic data.
 We use 70\% of the collected measurements to train the RBNN, and aim to estimate the acoustic field in the entire AOI.
 We benchmark the field estimation performance of the RBNN against GPR and DNN with the same model configurations as discussed in Section~\ref{sec:far_field_est}.